rtrelease/Jetson-Symbolics-Neuromorphics/WhyRobotBrains.md

 **On to Robot Brains**

-Some time before chosing to retire from increasingly burdensome teaching in favor of doing research, NVIDIA Jetsons appeared on my 'neurosci-hacker radar'.
+Some time before chosing to retire from burdensome teaching in favor of doing research, NVIDIA Jetsons appeared on my 'neurosci-hacker radar'.
 An early Jetson Nano Developer Kit was bought, then an AGX Xavier and several Xavier NXes.

-Almost immediately, I started thinking of the compact Jetsons as ***robot brains*** because they had the capacity and lots of GPIO for realtime handling of multiple sensors, controlling outputs, and modeling cognitive functions.
+Almost immediately, I started thinking of the compact Jetsons as ***robot brains*** because they had the integrate GPUs, speed, capacity, and lots of GPIO for realtime handling of multiple sensors, controlling outputs, and modeling cognitive functions.
 In specific instances of this, I built JetBot robots and computer vision workstations for outreach donations to a high school robotics teaching lab.

 As my emeritus appointment approached, a lot of planning went into setting up an edge AI development laboratory at home.
-This turned out to be most fortunate because the global COVID-19 pandemic started shortly after emeritus conferral, and University  facilities were shut down for nearly three years.
+This turned out to be most fortunate because the global COVID-19 pandemic started shortly after emeritus conferral, and University  research facilities were shut down for nearly three years.

 The collected AI Lab Notes present structured views of the all the development that occurred in this Edge home lab during the years of Pandemic, quarantine, and subsequent University recovery.